AlfredoCatalano/e2e/how-to-build-an-app/building-an-app.md

 - What exactly do you want your app to do?
 - How are you going to make your app appeal to users?
 - What problem is the app going to solve?

+During the Pre-Development Phase, get to know how your business model works and what you’re trying to achieve with your new product (whether it’s a web app, mobile app or integration).
+You need to fully understand the motivation behind the product and the audience you are building for.

 It is recommended to start small when developing an app; what are the minimum requirements to test and prove the concept in the market?
 Once the first version of the app is developed and launched, you can create new app features and updates based on user feedback.